Withdrawing your pension

 Usually the earliest you can take money from a Defined Contribution pension is 55 (rising to 57 from 2028).
 There are two exemptions:

-Yes, even when you’ve started to cash in your pension you can keep saving.
+Yes, even when you’ve started to draw on your pension you can keep saving.
 You may have an inheritance, or investments that mature after you’ve retired.
 It’s important to keep the Money Purchase Annual Allowance in mind to avoid unnecessary tax.
 This is a limit on how much you can save into a pension tax-efficiently once you’ve started accessing your retirement funds flexibly.
 This prevents double tax relief.

 • Can I take a lump sum from my pension?